gardener/landscaper/docs/guided-tour/blueprints/external-blueprint/README.md

 resources for the deployment of a specific version of an application or software system.
 In this example, the application is the hello-world application deployable with the landscaper through an external blueprint.
 Thereby, the external blueprint is the only resource required for the deployment.
-A component version may either contain a resource through referencing it at an external location (such an an oci registry) or through embedding it as a local blob.
+A component version may either contain a resource through referencing it at an external location (such as an oci registry) or through embedding it as a local blob.

 #### Component Version with External Resource A file system representation of a component version containing the
 resource through an external reference is shown [here](./component-archive/v2-external).
 The corresponding